abbycole/BioC5361_2019/Lab3/README.md

 ```
 # Add some information here so you know what the script is doing

-# Remember to set your working directory to src where your scripts live
+# Remember to set your working directory to lib where your scripts live

 # use the function source to load and run the two script you wrote